Aussie Bombshell Olivia Mathers Rocks Impossibly Tiny White Bikini And Floppy Hat: ‘Living My Best Life’

 “Yup, perfection.
 Girl and beer, what else do you need?” commented a third.

-Olivia often dazzles her fans with glimpse of her incredible body.
+Olivia often dazzles her fans with glimpses of her incredible body.
 Another recent addition to her Instagram page saw her showing off her famous curves again in a set of sheer black lingerie — a look that sent her followers into an absolute frenzy.